 The Ratification of the United States Constitution

 Previously a meeting place for local Patriots, the Exchange in 1788 hosted South Carolina leaders as they debated and approved the U. S. Constitution.
-Today, the Old Exchange Building is one of only four structures remaining where the nation’s founding document was originally ratified.
+Today, the Old Exchange Building is one of only three structures remaining where the nation’s founding document was originally ratified.

 The Domestic Slave Trade